 This week we looked at single point perspective in the drawing of interiors and were taught some more skills for rendering our images.

 - Using two pieces of paper over the area you want to erase is a useful technique.
-This can be done in perspective by moving the angle between the pieces of paper.

 - A kneadable putty rubber is a useful tool to lift off pencil from the page.

 - In drawing metals there will usually be high levels of contrast.